polarch/JSAmbisonics/README.md

 * **HOA_order_limiter**: takes a HOA stream of order N, and outputs the channel limited HOA stream of order N'<=N
 * **HOA_bf2acn**: converts a B-format stream to an ACN/N3D HOA stream
 * **HOA_acn2bf**: converts the first-order channels of a HOA stream to B-format
+* **HOA_analyser**: implements an acoustic intensity analysis for visualization of directional information captured in the HOA stream.

 ---
 ## Usage

-For more detailed usage information check out the page source code of the examples below.
 All objects have an input node *object.in* and an output node *object.out* which are used for the connections.
-The number of channels expected from each input depends on the object (for example a B-format encoder expects a monophonic signal, and outputs 4 channels, a B-format binaural decoder expects 4-channel input and outpus 2 channels, etc.).
+The number of channels expected from each input depends on the object (for example a B-format encoder expects a monophonic signal, and outputs 4 channels, a B-format binaural decoder expects 4-channel input and outputs 2 channels, etc.).
 Example connections:
 ```javascript
 soundBufferPlayer.connect(BFencoder.in);
 BFencoder.out.connect(BFrotator.in);